 A relational database application such as Microsoft Access can help you and your organisation collect and manage large amounts of data.
 Access is a versatile tool.
 You can use it as a personal data management tool, or you can use it as a construction set to develop applications for an entire department or organisation.

-Delegates do not need any experience of using Microsoft Access before attending this course, but the following are assumed:
+Delegates do not need any experience of using Microsoft Access before attending this course, but experience of list-related tasks in Microsoft Excel such as sorting and filtering would be beneficial.

 - Identify the common objects of an Access database